timamus/linux-mint-install-apps/README.md

 ## How to do manual partitioning

-First, click on the "New Partition Table" button and select "GUID Partition Table (GPT)".
+First, click on the "New Partition Table" button and click "Continue".

 My recommendation:

 1. EFI PARTITION\*
    Select the free space → Create
    a.
 Size → input 300
    b.
-Filesystem → select FAT32
+Type for the new partition → select Primary
    c.
-Mountpoint → select /boot/efi
+Location for the new partition → select Beginning of this space
    d.
-Flags → check boot → OK
+Use as → select EFI System Partition

 2. BOOT PARTITION\*
    Select the free space → Create